succinctlabs/op-succinct/book/fault_proofs/deploy.md

 ## Contract Parameters

-The deployment script sets up the following parameters:
+The deployment script deploys the contract with the following parameters:

 - **Initial Bond**: 0.01 ETH (configurable in the script)
 - **Proof Reward**: 0.01 ETH (configurable in the script)
 - **Genesis Parameters**:
-  - `rollupConfigHash`
+  - `rollupConfigHash`: The hash of the rollup configuration.
-  - `aggregationVkey`
+  - `aggregationVkey`: The vkey for the aggregation program.
-  - `rangeVkeyCommitment`
+  - `rangeVkeyCommitment`: The 32 byte commitment to the BabyBear representation of the verification key of the range SP1 program.
-  - `genesisL2BlockNumber`
+  - `genesisL2BlockNumber`: The genesis L2 block number of the game.
-  - `genesisL2OutputRoot`
+  - `genesisL2OutputRoot`: The genesis L2 output root of the game.

 ## Post-Deployment